rsyslog/rsyslog/source/configuration/modules/imkmsg.rst

 **Note well:** When rsyslog is restarted during normal system operations, existing imkmsg messages are re-read and this is done with the kernel timestamp.
 This causes message duplication, but is what imkmsg always did.
-It is planned to provide ehance the module to improve this behaviour.
+It is planned to provide enhance the module to improve this behaviour.
 This documentation page here will be updated when changes are made.